rishav-jha-mech/spambot/README.md

 Moreover there's a time delay given everytime one line of message is sent so that the system does not hangs, you can remove it if you have a nice processor and ram.

+## Requirements
-Requirements Python should be installed on your PC and you have to install pyautogui by the command
+Python should be installed on your PC and you have to install pyautogui by the command

-"pip install pyautogui"
+> pip install pyautogui

 where there is SpamBot.py file.

+**These 7 lines of python are enough to annoy your freinds and relatives.**

+**Date Published- 28-05-2021**

-#Happy Spamming.
+## Happy Spamming.